ev3lessons/FLL-Tutorials/CoachCorner/_posts/2019-10-22-Keeping-Organized.markdown

 tag: CoachCorner
 featured: false
 ---
 The following article takes ideas and discussions shared from the Facebook Group <a href="https://www.facebook.com/groups/FLLShareandLearn/">FLL: Share & Learn </a>.
-It discusses project management tips for FIRST LEGO League teams.
+It discusses project management tips for FIRST LEGO League teams shared by teams.

 ## The Basics